FedLine Advantage® Setup

 Step 5 - Order Hardware

-Your organization will work with your FedLine Implementation Team representative to place your order for the VPN or Dedicated WAN device that will be used to connect to the FedLine Advantage Solution.
+Your organization will work with your FedLine Implementation Team representative to place your order for the VPN device that will be used to connect to the FedLine Advantage Solution.

 Step 6 - Installation and Subscriber Setup